rupeshtiwari/rupeshtiwari.github.io/_posts/2022-10-08-security-threats-and-vulnerabilities.md

 ### Man In Middle

-Packet sniffing software to intrude the connection.
+Hacker can use Packet sniffing software (WIRESHARK) to intrude the connection.
+Get the sender and receiver server information.
+He can get access to the website as Alice or Bob.

 ![](https://i.imgur.com/ihAimsY.png) {: .full}

 ### Replay

-Sniffing the wired network. capture packet and put them back in the connection in the network.
+Sniffing the wired network.
+Capture packet and put them back in the connection in the network.
+If you don't get packet on sequence or delay then it is an alert for replay or man in middle attack.

 ![](https://i.imgur.com/wYC6XXI.png){: .full}